kiringodhwani/RustCheatSheet/README.md

 			    // dependencies section.
 However, to import, we have to write `extern crate`.
 			    // The `proc_macro` crate allows us to read and manipulate Rust code.

-use proc_macro::TokenStream;	// the type of the code we're operating on and the code we're producing use syn;	// allows us to take a string of Rust code and turn it into a syntax tree data structure, which
+use proc_macro::TokenStream;	// `TokenStream` is the type of the code we're operating on and the code we're producing use syn;	// allows us to take a string of Rust code and turn it into a syntax tree data structure, which
 		// we can operate on.